 When calculating the maximum stresses in the tendons, there are other stresses and loads that sometimes have to be included.
 For example, if the tendons contain fluid at a temperature other than seawater temperature, then thermal stresses should be considered.

-If all of the terms in Equation 26 are taken to be extreme or maximum values, the resulting estimate of tension will be very conservative, with a much lower probability of occurrence than the return period of any one of the terms.
-In order to calculate a reasonable design value for maximum tension, the joint statistics of the driving functions should be considered.
+If all of the terms in Equation 30 are taken to be extreme or maximum values, the resulting estimate of tension will be very conservative, with a much lower probability of occurrence than the return period of any one of the terms.
+To calculate a reasonable design value for maximum tension, the joint statistics of the driving functions should be considered.
 The joint statistics of wind, wave, current, and tide/surge can be used with the vessel response functions to estimate a tension corresponding to the design return period (see Forristall, et al., 1991 [141] and Leverette, et. al., 1982 [177]).

 7.8.13 Maximum Tension Simplified Code Equation